orefalo/g2/README.md

 ## FIXED

+* `g dt` was failing when comparing with other branches. reverted.
 * non-issue: g2-windows needs a new build - on windows: get freeze .gitignore fails with path issue
 * non-issue: g2-windows needs a new build - on windows: get version fails wth git path issue \program
 * g sync won't update the local branch